petterhoel/redgreen/README.md

+# 👋 Sorry, this is no longer maintained 👋
+I do not have a TeamCity environment for this to support, making devlopment hard and personal value small.
+I am archiving this repo and retiring the redgreen.app domain for that reason.
+Please fork me if you wanna keep going 🤗

 # [RedGreen](https://redgreen.app) is a buildscreen for TeamCity servers
 The aim is to provide a clean visual interface for statuses of builds on TeamCity servers along with build meta information.
 This is a personal hobby effort.
 There are no deadlines.
 This is a work in progress ☺️.
  ![Twitter](./docs/images/fullscreen.png)